richard-gutan/react-native-hanoi/README.md

 1. Install Expo on your computer: `npm install -g expo-cli`

-2. In project repository run: `npm start`
+2. In project repository run: `npm install`

+3. And then: `npm start`

 3. Install Expo on your mobile device and connect to the same wireless network as your computer